The Best Triathlon Vacation Destinations for Couples

 The fourth largest of the Canary Islands (and the closest to Africa), Lanzarote is known for its moon-like volcanic landscapes, golden coastline, ideal temps year-round, and topnotch training grounds for triathletes.

-For the fully immersive fitness experience, you can stay at Club La Santa, Lanzarote’s sprawling all-inclusive sports resort, offering facilities like a 400-meter track, Olympic-sized pools, a spa, and a gamut of fitness classes to choose from daily.
+For the fully immersive fitness experience, you can stay at Club La Santa, Lanzarote’s sprawling all-inclusive sports resort, and a favorite training spot for pros like Lucy Charles Barclay.
+Offering facilities like a 400-meter track, Olympic-sized pools, and a spa, there are also a gamut of fitness classes to choose from daily.

 Make a reservation at the acclaimed Lagomar restaurant, tucked inside a whitewashed villa once owned by actor Omar Sharif.
 Request a table on the terrace and enjoy an alfresco meal next to a candlelit lake.